okkkkfineee/serverside_asg/README.md

 6. Meal Planners Page
 Users can add, edit, and delete own custom meal plans.

 7. Forums Page
+Superadmin and admin can create or delete forums category.
 Users can have discussion with other user.

-8. Admin Panel
+9. Admin Panel
 Admin can view user list, remove any recipe, and manage competitions.

 **Directory Structure**